ymcgillicuddy/Disaster-Response-Pipeline/README.md

 * SQL database - 'DisasterResponse.db' - **_output from the ETL Pipeline_**
 * Pickle file - 'classifier.pkl' - **_output from the ML Pipeline_**

-**Suggestion for running:** Direct your terminal to the "app" folder and run the python file as follows:
+**Suggestion for running:** You will need to run the ML Pipeline first to generate the pickle file, as that was too large to upload to this repo.
+To run the web app, direct your terminal to the "app" folder and run the python file as follows:

 ```python run.py```